Alpha Kappa Phi: History

 Alpha Kappa Phi was established c.
 1858 at Centre College in Danville, Kentucky as a social fraternity.
 In the first edition of American College Fraternities, William Raimond Baird noted the fraternity's exact date of formation was not known because Alpha Kappa Phi's records were lost during the Civil War.
 However, a bill to incorporate the fraternity was submitted to the Kentucky General Assembly in December 1859.

 The fraternity quickly added chapters in the Southern United States.
 Chapters were added at Bacon College and LaGrange College in 1859, followed by the University of Mississippi and the University of Louisville in 1860.
 It was incorporated as Alpha Kappa Phi Society in the Commonwealth of Kentucky on February 4, 1860.
-The fraternity also added chapters in the Northern United States.
+The fraternity also claimed to have added chapters in the Northern United States.

 Alpha Kappa Psi's operations were disrupted during the Civil War, with chapters and colleges going inactive.
 After the Civil War, some chapters were reactivated, including Centre College and the University of Mississippi.
 At first, the fraternity seemed to rebound, establishing new chapters at Transylvania University in 1867 and Princeton University and Georgetown University in 1869.

 However, only the chapters at Centre College and the University of Mississippi continued to operate past 1875.
 In 1878, the Centre College chapter disbanded and its members joined the campus's existing chapter of Beta Theta Pi in 1878.
 The University of Mississippi chapter became the Beta Beta chapter of Beta Theta Pi in 1879.
 The chapter at Southern University continued operating as a local fraternity into the 1890s.